veelenga/veelenga.github.io/about/index.md

 My name is Vitalii Elenhaupt.
 I'm from Kiev, Ukraine.
 Currently I work as Java/Ruby Software Developer and actively interested in a variety of new trending technologies and programming languages.
 </h4>

-I have a Master's degree in Computer Science and I always believed that software development have to be my best skill.
+I have a Master's degree in Computer Science and I always believed that software development has to be my best skill.

 <br/>